Space-time approach to spontaneous symmetry breaking in the Abelian-gauge interaction: Relativistic many-body states of massless Dirac fermions

-(2) When the operators in $L_0(x)$ act on $|\widetilde{0}\rangle$, the massless fermion and antifermion annihilate to a gauge boson in $B_{\mu}$, and this massless boson annihilates to another massless fermion-antifermion pair.
-There is no threshold energy in such a $s$-channel process between massless objects.
-Hence, this $|\widetilde{0}\rangle$ is an equilibrium state between the massless fermion-antifermion pairs and gauge bosons.
+The broken-symmetry vacuum does not end only with the creation of fermion and antifermion.
+Due to $\bar{\varphi}(i\partial_{\mu}+gB_{\mu})\gamma^{\mu}\varphi $, the massless fermion-antifermion pair with opposite momentum in Eq.(\ref{eq:135}) annihilate to a gauge boson with a 4-momentum $(2p_0, \mbox{\boldmath $0$})$ in the center-of-mass frame of the pair, and this gauge boson annihilates to other massless fermion-antifermion pair in $|\widetilde{0}\rangle$.
+Such a $s$-channel process between massless objects possesses no threshold energy, and it results in an equilibrium state between the massless fermion-antifermion pairs and the gauge bosons.
+At each point in space, the total field-energy of the $U(1)$ gauge field $B_{\mu}$

-(3) The gauge boson, produced by the pair annihilation of massless fermion and antifermion with opposite momentum in Eq.(\ref{eq:135}), has a 4-momentum $(2p_0, \mbox{\boldmath $0$})$ in the center-of-mass system of this pair.
-On each point in space, the influence of these gauge bosons created at other points accumulate, and the field energy of $B_{\mu}$, which is a Lorentz- and gauge-invariant scalar quantity with the dimension of mass